open-ephys/onix1-bonsai-docs/articles/hardware/breakout/configuration.md

 ---

 ## Configuring the breakout board
-The <xref:OpenEphys.Onix1.ConfigureBreakoutBoard> operator groups the properties for all the devices that the breakout board supports.
+The `ConfigureBreakoutBoard` operator groups the properties for all the devices that the breakout board supports.
 Each device in the property pane can be expanded to expose individual properties that govern their behavior.

 > [!TIP]
-> The `Properties` section of the  <xref:OpenEphys.Onix1.ConfigureBreakoutBoard>
+> The `Properties` section of the <xref:OpenEphys.Onix1ConfigureBreakoutBoard>
-> provides documentation on the effect of all of the breakout board's
+> operator provides documentation on the effect of all of the breakout board's
 > configuration settings.

 To examine and edit the breakout board's properties, click on the `Breakout Board` node to select it.
 The properties pane will appear immediately right of the workflow editor.
-Expanding each of the Devices within the properties pane will provide access to their configuration settings.
+Expanding each of the devices within the properties pane provides access to their configuration settings.
 The following video demonstrates how properties were edited for the example workflow:

 <figure>